 Limited access to mental health professionals is a huge barrier to improving mental health.
 In the same way PCP and dentist availability impacts access to care, so too does a region's accessibility to mental health providers.
 To assess this accessibility, we can utilize the "mental health providers" indicator, which analyzes the ratio of the county population to the number of mental health professionals.
-In Bucks County, the ratio of residents to mental health providers is 450:1.
-This rate falls between the state ratio of 560:1 and the national top performer ratio of 330:1, indicating an average level of accessibility to mental health providers in the St. Luke's Quakertown service area36.
+In Lehigh County, the ratio of residents to mental health providers is 600:1.
+This is higher than both the state ratio of 560:1 and national top performer ratio of 330:1, indicating a lower level of accessibility to mental health providers in the St. Luke's Allentown service area35.
+Key informants recommended increasing the availability of in-school mental and behavioral health services.
+While health services are present for younger children in schools, they are not followed through into adolescence, a time which mental health services are in high demand.